 In 2020, the coronavirus pandemic introduced Americans to many changes.
-One of them is adopting virtual hearings in court.
+One of them was adopting virtual hearings in court.

-Citizens have many questions about virtual hearings, so we’ll attempt to answer the most pressing ones.
-There are differences in court proceedings.
+Naturally, there are many questions about virtual hearings, so we’ll attempt to answer the most pressing ones.
+First, there are differences in court proceedings.
 For example, preliminary hearings and trials may be handled differently.
-Trials handled and decided by a single judge differ from those requiring a pool of 12 jurors.
+Trials dealt with and decided by a single judge differ from those requiring a pool of 12 jurors.

 Remember, all 50 states and the federal government establish procedures for handling court cases in their respective jurisdictions.
-Therefore, you need to confirm if and how a court system in your community uses virtual hearing online.
+Therefore, you need to confirm if and how the court system in your community uses virtual hearings online.

 This article is simply an overview of the process and is not intended to provide legal advice.